Mandarin Orange Spiced Glazed Ham

 Spiced not Spicy

 This glaze is spiced, not spicy.
-Spiced meaning it has added spices but is in no way spicy.
-Just wanted to clear that up.
+Spiced meaning it has added spices added like nutmeg, cinnamon and ginger, but is in no way spicy in the way a chili pepper is spicy!

-To make life easy I used a pre-cooked, spiral-cut ham.
-It takes 10 minutes to make the glaze and 1 hour to bake the ham to heat it through and caramelize the glaze that makes a delicious crispy edge on the ham slices.
-Be sure to reserve some of the glaze for serving, like a gravy if you will.
+To make life easy, I traditionally use a pre-cooked, spiral-cut ham.
+It only takes 10 minutes to make the glaze and 1 hour to bake the ham.
+Just enough time to heat it through and caramelize the glaze that makes a delicious crispy edge on the ham slices.
+Crispy edges are a must (you know what I mean!).
+Be sure to reserve some of the glaze for serving, like a sweet gravy, if you will.

 I love the availability of hams in grocery stores this time of the year that are of great quality so there’s no need to buy mail order or online.

-You don’t have to be the best cook or spend hours in the kitchen for this glazed ham recipe.
-Part homemade, part help from the store.
-You will be proud to serve this to your family and in return, they will be proud to eat your creation.
+Simply one of the best things about preparing this ham is you don’t have to be the best cook or spend hours in the kitchen for this glazed ham recipe.
+It’s a perfect balance… part homemade, part help from the store 🙂 You will be proud to serve this ham to your family and, in return, they will be proud to eat your creation!